 Guided Watauga River Fishing Trips Based in Johnson City, TN

-For rainbow and brown trout fly fishing in Tennessee, there’s no better choice than the tailwaters of the Watauga River.
+For rainbow and brown trout fly fishing, there’s no better choice than the tailwaters of the Watauga River outside of Elizabethton, TN.
 About 20 miles long, it offers plenty of room for anglers of all kinds—and it’s one of our favorite destinations.
 When you book one of High Country Angler’s Watauga River fly fishing trips near Johnson City, TN, you’ll spend the day float fishing down the river in a Stealthcraft hard bottom drift boat.
 There are also places where you can get out of the boat and wade.

 Fly Fishing on the Watauga River

 The headwaters begin on the slopes of Grandfather Mountain in Watauga County, North Carolina, and flow into Watauga Lake.
 Surrounded by the Cherokee National Forest, the lake was formed by the Watauga Dam, followed by the Wilbur Dam.
-Because of the river’s consistently cold temperatures, anglers can enjoy Watauga river fly fishing all year long.
-The river has a robust rainbow and brown trout population, and the hatches are ideal for Blue Wing Olives, Sulphurs, Caddis, Scuds and Midges.
+Because of the river’s consistently cold temperatures, anglers can enjoy Watauga river fly fishing outside of Elizabethton, TN all year long.
+The river has a robust rainbow and brown trout population, and the hatches are ideal for Blue Wing Olives, Sulphurs, Caddis and Midges; scuds are also prevalent.

-Contact our guides to request more information about our Watauga River fly fishing trips.
+Contact our guides to request more information about our Watauga River fly fishing trips outside of Elizabethton, TN.
 We serve visitors from throughout the United States from our Johnson City, Tennessee location.